Project-InitVerse/provider-service/README.md

 provider.yourdomain.com
 ```
-** *.ingress.yourdomain.com needs to point to ingress nginx in the k8s cluster. **
+**ingress.yourdomain.com needs to point to ingress nginx in the k8s cluster.**
-** provider.yourdomain.com must point to the port monitored by the gatewaylistenaddress provided by the provider serivce.**
+**provider.yourdomain.com must point to the port monitored by the gatewaylistenaddress provided by the provider serivce.**
 > NOTE - do not use Cloudflare or any other TLS proxy solution for your Provider DNS A records.
 > NOTE - Instead of the multiple DNS A records for worker nodes, consider using CNAME DNS records such as the example provided below.
 CNAME use allows ease of management and introduces higher availability.
 >